zenozeng/p5.js-svg/README.md

 ## Getting Started

-Add this line in your projects index.html :
+Add this line in your projects index.html (it has to be pasted after the line that loads the p5.js script):

 ```html
 <script src="https://unpkg.com/p5.js-svg@1.0.8"></script>